goreleaser/goreleaser/www/docs/customization/hooks.md

 ## Pro Features

-With [GoReleaser Pro](/pro), things are a bit more flexible: you can specify the dir, enviroment variables and also global after hooks.
+With [GoReleaser Pro](/pro), things are a bit more flexible: you can specify the dir, environment variables and also global after hooks.

 ```yaml
 # .goreleaser.yml